 Hosted by Anthony Gustin, who is a chiropractor but because is in the US is allowed to call himself “Dr.” Despite that, he knows his stuff, and has interesting guests, and knows how to ask a clear question and then shut up.

 I unsubscribed from this a long way before catching up to current day, but I highly recommend people listen to the first 20 or so.
 I’m conflicted because at the start it was awesome, full of information and usable science (provided by Richard, who knows his stuff).
 Since that section has dropped off (through necessity, you can’t do the basic science repeatedly) as it has struggled for quality content as neither host is a good interviewer – they get good guests because they have a lot of reach, but I just can’t cope with the wasting of that quality talent.

 So I’d listen to 1-20, 26, 29.
-Then try a really recent one, as they’ve change in a new host to replace Richard (which I suspect means Carl has lost his safety net).
+Then try a really recent one, as they’ve brought in a new host to replace Richard (which I suspect means Carl has lost his safety net).
 I’m not going to listen these days, but you might like it, who knows?

 I started listening to this via Paul Thurrott who talked about it multiple times on his Windows Weekly podcast and it’s what got me started, so thanks Paul for that, totally.

 Also a good example of why programmers shouldn’t design websites, it looks like a reject from about 1995.

 I quite like this one – despite the appalling name – and suggest you give it a go.
-Good host – asks pertinent questions and knows how to shut up and let the talent talk – but it’s been a bit hit/miss recently.
+Good host – asks pertinent questions and knows how to shut up and let the talent talk – but it’s been a bit hit/miss recently, with talking to CEOs about their businesses, and so on.
+Far less compelling.

-This is decent, and it goes pretty well if you’re interested in carnivore or carnivore-adjacent eating.
+This is good, and it goes pretty well if you’re interested in carnivore or carnivore-adjacent eating.